entropia64x/neoquestII/README.md

 5155335555555553333366666633333555551117111111155
 ```

-From 1 unit diagonally left of the Mysterious Tower to somewhere near Zombom.
+**5) From 1 unit diagonally left of the Mysterious Tower to somewhere near Zombom.**

 Start at level 13.
 ```